nextbreakpoint/flink-k8s-toolbox/MANUAL.md

     kubectl -n flink-operator scale deployment flink-operator --replicas=1

-Use more than one replica to enable HA (High Availability).
+Increase the number of replicas to enable HA (High Availability).

 Alternatively, you can pass the argument --set replicas=1 when installing the operator with Helm.